DexterYWH35/File-Management-System/README.md

 # Remarks
 1. Change Program.cs make sure listening to http://0.0.0.0:5000
-2. Change the appsetting.json, make sure pointing to the right database (under/var/www/projectFolder)
+2. Change the appsetting.json for publish folder, make sure pointing to the right database (under/var/www/projectFolder)
 3. Run the code using "dotnet run" at project folder.
 X inside publish folder.